MarcJacques/Lambda-Hello/MarcJ.md

 My name is Marc.
-Fast, Relentless, Confident
+slow, tired, scared
-I love winning.
-I love competing and I especially love proving people wrong.
-I love a good challenge.
-So naturally my hobbies are basketball, football, running, working out, and poetry.
+I hate winning.
+I hate competing and I especially hate trying to prove people wrong.
+I avoid a good challenge.
+I really like to stay in bed and sleep all the time.
+If it was up to me I would never leave the house.